 Spain by Train

 The European rail network provides for an exceptional standard of travel catering for all budgets.
 You can book on to a luxurious ‘Trenhotel’ which offers incredible services from Paris, Milan and Zurich to Barcelona and from Paris to Madrid.
 On the other hand you can simply book standard rail tickets to Spain from all over the continent or purchase one of the rail passes available in Europe which allow you to get discount rates on rail travel in individual countries, combinations of countries or on a grand tour of Europe.
-For details of all these options take a look at our Spain by Train page where you’ll find numerous links to the Rail Europe Website which allows you to book any of these rail services.
+For details of all these options take a look at our Spain by Train page.

 Spain by Bus